Updates

 Production background

-Nine years of professional video production means I know what “good enough for a client” actually looks like — not just what looks impressive in a demo.
+Nine years of professional video production means I know what “good enough for a client” looks like — not just what looks impressive in a demo.

 Paid subscriptions only